usnistgov/FIPS201/_FIPS201/frontend.md

     abbreviation (alpha-3 format) in accordance with [[ISO 3166]](../_Appendix/references.md#ref-ISO3166).
 [Figure 4-4](#fig-4-4) illustrates an example of using country abbreviations for a card issued to a foreign national.

-    Note that this zone overlaps with an area that some card manufacturers MAY not allow to be used for printing.
+    Note that this zone overlaps with an area that some card manufacturers may not allow to be used for printing.

 Zone 13F: Issue Date
 : If used, the card issuance date SHALL be printed above the Zone 14F expiration